Contrasting PHX Minerals (NYSE:PHX) & W&T Offshore (NYSE:WTI)

-PHX Minerals (NYSE:PHX) and W&T Offshore (NYSE:WTI) are both small-cap oils/energy companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their profitability, dividends, valuation, earnings, analyst recommendations, risk and institutional ownership.
+W&T Offshore (NYSE:WTI) and PHX Minerals (NYSE:PHX) are both small-cap oils/energy companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their valuation, earnings, profitability, risk, institutional ownership, analyst recommendations and dividends.

-This is a breakdown of current ratings and recommmendations for PHX Minerals and W&T Offshore, as provided by MarketBeat.com.
+This is a summary of current ratings for W&T Offshore and PHX Minerals, as provided by MarketBeat.com.

 |Sell Ratings